 - Hiccup Hijinks: Bart gets the hiccups in "Bart's Hiccups".
 Lisa and Maggie try to cure them by blending an anti-hiccup serum, spinning Bart around in a chair and scaring him with a picture of Homer.
 Neither works.

 - Hypno Fool: The parents using hypnosis to make the kids behave in "Home Hypnotism" backfires on them by turning them into zombies, though whether they really were mindless zombies or just faking it is unclear.

 - Hypocritical Heartwarming: In the short "Family Therapy" The Simpsons go to a psychiatrist due to driving each other crazy and while there proceed to be their usual dysfunctional selves.
-However, once the annoyed psychiatrist gets sick of them and starts listing their faults, the Simpsons get indignant on each other's behalf.
+However, once the annoyed psychiatrist gets sick of them and starts listing their faults, the Simpsons get indignant on each other's behalf and assault him.
 They then have a good laugh about the situation after being kicked out of the office.

 - Hypocritical Humor:

 - In "Watching TV", Bart and Lisa argue about changing the channel, and then get angry when Maggie changes the channel.

 - In "Family Portrait", Homer says to Bart, "You watch your mouth, you little smartass!